$

 Leslie Odom Jr.

-Aaron Burr (sir) was the role that landed Odom a 2016 Tony Award for best lead actor in a musical and a 2021 Emmy Award nomination for the 2020 filmed version of the musical on Disney+.
-He also earned an Emmy nomination for his performance in the Apple TV+ series Central Park.
-Diving deep into film work, audiences saw him in Hollywood hits like Glass Onion: A Knives Out Mystery, Harriet, and Murder on the Orient Express.
-He also starred as Sam Cooke in and wrote “Speak Now” for One Night in Miami, earning him two Oscar nominations—one for best supporting actor and one for Original Song.
-He also released four albums as a recording artist: The Christmas Album, Mr. Simply Christmas, and When a Crooner Dies.
-He returned to Broadway in 2023 as a producer and star in the titular role of Purlie Victorious, earning him Tony nominations for best lead actor in a play and Best Revival of a Play.
+Aaron Burr (sir) was the role that landed Odom a 2016 Tony Award for Best Lead Actor in a Musical and a 2021 Emmy Award nomination for the 2020 filmed version of Hamilton on Disney+.
+He also earned an additional Emmy nomination for his voice performance in the Apple TV+ animated series Central Park.
+Diving deep into film work, audiences saw him in Hollywood hits like Glass Onion: A Knives Out Mystery, Harriet, Murder on the Orient Express, and The Exorcist: Believer.
+Following his breakout in Hamilton, Odom expanded into a wide range of film and television projects, including acclaimed performances in Harriet, Murder on the Orient Express, Glass Onion: A Knives Out Mystery, and The Many Saints of Newark.
+He also starred as Sam Cooke in One Night in Miami…, for which he earned two Oscar nominations—Best Supporting Actor and Best Original Song for “Speak Now,” which he co-wrote.
+Television audiences have also seen him guest star on the hit series Abbott Elementary.

 Renée Elise Goldsberry